Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Long-time behavior of the HHMO-model

 In this section, we turn to studying the long-time behavior of solutions to the actual HHMO-model \eqref{e.original}.
 We first prove a series of simple results, Theorems~\ref{self.similar.does.not.exists}--\ref{no.interring.infinite}, which are all based on constructing suitable sub- and supersolutions whose long-time behavior can be described by Theorem~\ref{t.linear-asymptotics}.
 We then turn to maximum principle arguments which show that the onset of precipitation in the HHMO-model is asymptotically close to the line $\eta=\alpha$, so that a statement like Theorem~\ref{t.linear-asymptotics} also holds true for HHMO-solutions.
 Finally, we prove the main result of this section, which can be seen as a converse statement, the identification of the only possible limit profile for the HHMO-model.
 The two main statements are summarized as Theorem~\ref{convergence.conclusion} at the end of the section.

-\begin{theorem}[Long-time behavior in the transitional regime] Let $(u,p)$ be a weak solution to \eqref{e.original} in the transitional regime where $u^*_0<u^*<\Psi(\alpha)$.
+\begin{theorem}[Long-time behavior in the transitional regime] Let $(u,p)$ be a weak solution to \eqref{e.original} in the transitional regime where $u^*_0<u^*<\Psi(\alpha)$, $u^*_0$ being defined in \eqref{eq.kappa.2} with $\gamma = 0$.
 Then $p(x,t)=0$ for all $x$ large enough.
 Moreover, $u$ converges uniformly to the profile $\Phi_0$. \end{theorem}

 \begin{proof} Set $Y=X_1$, the right endpoint of the first precipitation region, see \cite[Lemma~3.5]{HilhorstHM:2009:MathematicalSO}, provided that it is finite.
 If it were infinite, we would set $Y=1$.
 (The theorem shows that this case is impossible, but at this point we do not know.)
 We then define